The hormones in your body that launched you into puberty and controlled your monthly period can play a role in breast cancer.

 Testing for Hormone Receptors

-In advanced cancer, this involves testing a small portion of the cancer that has spread to the lymph nodes, the other breast, liver, or other areas of the body.
+In advanced cancer, your doctor will take a small part of the cancer that has spread to your lymph nodes, liver, or other areas of your body.
+She may use a very fine needle or get the tissue during surgery.
+Lab tests will show if the cancer has hormone receptors.

-If you are on hormones, you may need to stop taking them before the testing.
+If you are taking hormones, you may need to stop before getting the test.

 - Estrogen receptors only.
-These are ER-positive (ER+) cancers.
+Your doctor will call these ER-positive (ER+) cancers.

 - Progesterone receptors only.
 These are PR-positive (PR+) cancers.